-Our payment terms are that all purchases must be paid for and collected within 2 working days of a Town & County sale or within 5 working days of a Fine Art sale.
+Our payment terms are that all purchases must be paid for and collected within 2 working days of a Homes & Interiors or Specialist auction or within 5 working days of a Fine auction.

-Our payment terms Fine Art sales are five working days following the sale and for Town & County Sales and Specialist Sales two working days following the sale, methods of payment are bank transfer, credit/debit card, cash or bankers draft; cheques will be subject to full clearance through the banking system before collection of goods.
+Our payment terms Fine auctions are five working days following the sale and for Homes & Interiors auctions and Specialist auctions two working days following the sale, methods of payment are bank transfer, credit/debit card, cash or bankers draft; cheques will be subject to full clearance through the banking system before collection of goods.

 Payments by debit or credit card can be made in person or via our website www.andersonandgarland.com

-Any invoices remaining unpaid by the end of the fifth working day after a sale will be subject to an administration charge of £20 and a storage levy of £1 per day per lot, plus VAT charged at the prevailing rate.
+Any invoices remaining unpaid by the end of the terms (two working days after Homes & Interiors and Specialist Auctions and five working days after a Fine Auction) will be subject to an administration charge of £20, plus VAT charged at the prevailing rate.
+On the fifth working day after all auctions a storage levy of £1 per day per lot, plus VAT charged at the prevailing rate, will be charged.

 Please see our get in touch page for directions and opening times for collection at Anderson House.
 If you are instructing a third party to collect on your behalf, please give our team prior notice and ask you representative to bring ID documentation to enable us to verify them and execute properly the collection instructions.
 In the event that you are unable to collect in person, we are happy to facilitate the collection of your purchases.
 Our recommended shipper is Mailboxes Newcastle who provide a comprehensive and highly competitive service.
 Contact Andrew or Regan either by email to email@example.com or telephone 0191 222 0018.
 It is our strong recommendation that when customers are unable to collect their goods in person, they use a packing and shipping agent such as Mailboxes.
 All lots should be paid for and collected within our payment terms.
 Lots not paid for by this time will be removed to store at the purchaser's expense.
 No purchase shall be claimed or removed until it has been paid for and the transaction has been concluded.
 All purchases shall be paid for and removed by the end of the second working day after the sale, failing which the Auctioneer shall not be responsible if the same are lost, stolen, damaged or destroyed, all lots not so removed shall remain at the risk of the buyer and may be subject to a minimum warehousing charge of £1 per lot per day.
 If they are not paid for and removed within five days of the sale, the Auctioneer may re-offer them by auction or privately without notice to the buyer.
 Any liability which there may be on the part of the Auctioneer in respect of any loss, shall be restricted to a maximum of the price paid by the buyer of the lot.
 Buyers paying by cheque must allow for the full clearing process to take place before collecting goods.